 You may notice that the grain runs differently on each end.
 Just be aware of the grain as you slice.
 You may need to adjust the direction you are cutting after awhile.
 Just make sure to stay against the grain.

-Oven Tri Tip Internal Temperature
+Tri Tip Internal Temperature Guide

 I always find that it rises 10 degrees after removing the tri tip from the oven, so I take it out at 125°, so it rises to the perfect medium rare.
 I prefer medium rare for tri tip, so it will rise to 130-135° F after removing from the oven.